oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/access-admin-console-em.md

 {{% /notice %}}

+For production use cases, Oracle recommends using a load balancer with ingress path routing rules and SSL port to access the WebLogic Server Administration Console.

+#### Deploy a load balancer with ingress path routing rules for non-SSL port and SSL port.
+To access WebLogic Server Administration Console through a load balancer, first set up an [Ingress]({{< relref "/managing-domains/accessing-the-domain/ingress/_index.md">}}).
+This, in combination with SSL, is the best practice approach for production use cases.

+{{% notice note %}} The following `path-routing` ingress instructions do not apply when you need to concurrently access multiple domains in the same Kubernetes cluster through the same external load balancer port.
+For the multiple domain use case, see the [Host-based routing](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/kubernetes/samples/charts/traefik/README.md#host-based-routing) sample and make sure that the host name defined in the route section of the `host-routing` YAML file is resolvable by your DNS server.
+{{% /notice %}}

-#### Configure ingress path routing rules
+##### Configure ingress path routing rules for non-SSL port

-1. Configure an ingress path routing rule.
-For information about ingresses, see the [Ingress]({{< relref "/managing-domains/accessing-the-domain/ingress/_index.md">}}) documentation.
+1. Configure an ingress path routing rule to access WebLogic Server Administration Console through non-SSL port.

    For an example, see the following `path-routing` YAML file for a Traefik load balancer.
-If you have multiple domains managed by a single ingress controller, then see the [Host-based routing](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/kubernetes/samples/charts/traefik/README.md#host-based-routing) example or consider using the [Remote Console]({{< relref "/managing-domains/accessing-the-domain/admin-console/_index.md">}}).

    ```yaml
    apiVersion: traefik.containo.us/v1alpha1